front-commerce/developers.front-commerce.com/source/docs/prismic/content-slices.md

 In your resolvers, load your content as usual [with the Prismic loader](/docs/prismic/expose-content.html#Methods-to-query-content).

-In addition to [the `fieldTransformers` parameter](/docs/prismic/expose-content.html#Field-Transformers), the loader methods accept a `supportedSlices` key.
+In addition to [the `fieldTransformers` parameter](/docs/prismic/expose-content.html#Field-Transformers) in the [defineContentTransformers](/docs/prismic/expose-content.html#defineContentTransformers-typeIdentifier-options), the definition accepts a `supportedSlices` key.
 It allows to define to a data structure for the Slices available in the Custom Type.

 For a Custom type containing a title and a Slice Zone with only one type of Slice (`featured_products` exposed under the GraphQL `FeaturedProducts` type), the change would look like this: